-Narni and C.S.
+Narnia and C.S.
 Lewis

 Welcome to the Land of Narnia!

-Then clear the streets!
-Make room for the king!
-We’re off to castle Cair Paravel…
+We’re off to Cair Paravel…

-For the Royal Coronations!
+For the royal coronations!

 Narni is a beautiful city and full of mystery, as seen in its ancient and mysterious underground city!
 The discovery of which drew international attention in the 1970’s.

-You can visit Subterranean Narni, too, without even leaving your house!
+And you can visit Subterranean Narni, too, without even leaving your house!

 Just click here for a virtual peek!
 And you’ll find yourself transported back to Medieval days!
 (Once on the Subterranean Narni webpage, scroll to bottom to select “English”.)
 Or go the Chronicles of Narnia webpage to learn more about Aslan’s Narnia!